thisislawatts/example-jobs/Senior Technical Support Engineer.md

 <h3><em><strong><sub>All roles listed as ‘remote’ are available as remote within the same country.</sub></strong></em></h3>
 <p><span style="font-weight: 400;">We're looking for an experienced technical analyst with a proactive and curious approach to problem-solving to join our Customer Success &amp; Support team, helping us to provide prompt and delightful technical support to the developers who use Snyk.</span></p>
 <p><strong>Your role</strong></p>
-<p><span style="font-weight: 400;">As a level 1 Technical Support Engineer on our small Customer Support team, you’ll be the first line of defense against technical support issues that arrive via email, chat and Github issues.
-You will work with the Tier 2 team and our talented core engineering team to help solve Snyk’s customer issues.
-You will be working directly with active and prospective Snyk customers every day, building and maintaining their trust, whilst balancing the needs of enterprise and self-service customers alike.</span></p>
+<p><span style="font-weight: 400;">As a senior technical support engineer on our growing technical support engineering team, you will be a technical escalation point for the talented frontline support team.
+While also responsible for complex technical support issues that arrive via email, chat and Github issues.
+You will work alongside our talented core engineering team to help reproduce issues and solve Snyk’s customer issues.&nbsp;</span></p>
+<p><span style="font-weight: 400;">The buck stops with this role.
+You’re a leader not only on the team, but within the whole company as a subject matter expert.</span></p>
 <p><span style="font-weight: 400;">As a frontline engineer for our technical support team, you will also play a key role in building a solid relationship with our enterprise and large accounts through steady and helpful communications and guidance each and every day!</span></p>
-<p><strong>You'll spend your time:</strong></p>
+<h3><strong>You'll spend your time:</strong></h3>
+<p><span style="font-weight: 400;">In the morning you might be building and testing custom end user environments with Kubernetes, Docker, NodeJS, Java, Python, C# to test the limits of our SaaS tool.
+In the afternoon you might be leading a training session to develop and produce content for our teams, and you might finish the day creating Pull Requests to resolve simple issues.</span></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Understanding, reproducing and resolving complicated technical issues that our customers have raised.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Diving into our codebase, primarily written with </span><strong>NodeJS/Typescript</strong><span style="font-weight: 400;">, to figure out where the issue lies, and what a good solution might look like.</span></li>